-Philip Orr is Adjunct Assistant Professor of Music in Rider University’s School of Fine and Performing Arts.
-He brings 35 years professional experience in conducting, performing, and composing to his positions as Director of the Rider University Choir and teacher of piano, musicianship, music history, music theory and music appreciation courses.
+Philip Orr, Adjunct Professor of Music in Rider University’s School of Fine and Performing Arts, brings four decades’ professional experience in performing, conducting and composing to his work with students in the areas of piano, musicianship, music history, music theory and choral singing.

-The Director of the Rider University Choir since 2008, his vision promotes singing with passion and integrity the joys and concerns of our own time and culture, and those of others; celebrating and respecting the things that make people alike and different, as well as the natural world we all live in.
-The current Minister of Music at Calvary Baptist Church in Hopewell, NJ, Mr. Orr has directed choirs of all ages and abilities for 30 years in churches of four denominations in four states.
-A graduate of Westminster Choir College (B.M. sacred music, summa cum lauda; M.M. composition, with distinction), he studied conducting there with James Jordon, Andrew Megill and Joseph Flummerfelt.
-His student career placed him under the batons of conductors Kurt Masur, Wolfgang Sawallisch, Helmuth Rilling, Esa-Pekka Salonen and Zdenk Macal, performing the choral masterworks of Britten, Honegger, Dvorak, Hindemith, Stravinsky, Bach, Beethoven, Brahms, Bernstein, and Mendelssohn in New York’s and Philadelphia’s great concert halls.
+The conductor of the Rider University Choir 2008-2015, and of choirs of all ages and abilities since 1979, Orr’s vision promotes singing with passion and integrity the joys and concerns of our own time and culture, and those of others.
+A graduate of Westminster Choir College (B.M. summa cum lauda; M.M. with distinction), he studied conducting with maestri Jordon, Megill and Flummerfelt.
+His student career placed him under the batons of conductors Masur, Sawallisch, Rilling, Salonen and Macal, performing choral masterworks in the great concert halls of New York and Philadelphia.

-Philip Orr is a member of the American Guild of Organists [http://www.agohq.org], American Choral Directors Association [http://www.acdaonline.org], American Society of Composers, Authors and Publishers [http://www.ascap.com], The Hymn Society in the United States and Canada [http://www.thehymnsociety.org], The College Music Society [http://www.music.org], and Pi Kappa Lambda.
+Philip Orr is a member of the American Society of Composers, Authors and Publishers [http://www.ascap.com], and Pi Kappa Lambda.
 His compositions have been published by Hope, Transcontinental, Church Publishing, and Orrganized Sound.